vmware/terraform-provider-vcfa/website/docs/d/supervisor_namespace.html.markdown

 page_title: "VMware Cloud Foundation Automation: vcfa_supervisor_namespace"
 sidebar_current: "docs-data-source-vcfa-supervisor-namespace"
 description: |-
-  Provides a VMware Cloud Foundation Automation Supervisor Namespace data source.
+  Provides a data source to read a Supervisor Namespace from VMware Cloud Foundation Automation.
 ---

 # vcfa\_supervisor\_namespace

-Provides a VMware Cloud Foundation Automation Supervisor Namespace data source.
+Provides a data source to read a Supervisor Namespace from VMware Cloud Foundation Automation.

+~> This data source can only be used by **System Administrators**

 ## Example Usage